wslominska/API-Service/API-Service.md

 - add_delete()

 For example, here is how you can create an endpoint that accepts a POST request and returns a JSON object:
-Exports defined in the `Exports` section of the Library and Advanced Exports share common YAML format.

 ```
 from asab.api.service import Service